hrs/engine-mode/README.md

 ## Importing keyword searches from other browsers

 Since many browsers save keyword searches using the same format as engine-mode (that is, by using `%s` in a url to indicate a search term), it's not too hard to import them into Emacs.

-@sshaw has written a script to [import from Chrome on OS X], but it's based on an older version of `engine-mode`, so the resulting file may need a bit of manual cleaning-up (specifically, you may need to add the `:keybinding` keyword to the generated engine definitions).
+[@sshaw] has written a script to [import from Chrome on OS X].
+Thanks for that!

 ## Engine examples